 You plug the Tesla in using a port hidden in the corner of its rear light arrangement, which is great if you reverse into a charge point, but otherwise it means you’re likely to have cables trailing up the side of the car.

 Tesla Model X range

 The Tesla Model X has a decent claimed driving range of 315 miles for the Long Range and 300 miles for the Performance.
-Meanwhile, the entry-level Model X Standard Range is expected to return 230 miles of range.

 The smaller and cheaper Jaguar I-Pace will deliver around the same, but otherwise the Tesla will still go further to a charge than most electric cars and will be suitable for anyone wanting to take long journeys in their stride.

 Find one of the Tesla Superchargers, which will deliver a charge up to 120kW, and you can have an 80% charge in the Model X in around 30 minutes, while a 50kW rapid charger will do the same in around 90 minutes.
 Meanwhile, a 7kW home or workplace charger will take 13 hours.
 Anything slower than that, including 3kW chargers, and you’re measuring the charge time in days instead.

 In March 2019 Tesla promised upgrades to its V2 chargers, which will allow the Model X to be topped up at a maximum rate of 145kW.